MTalha-Codes/mmqlc/README.md

 **MmQL** is an acronym that stands for **M**athe**m**atical **Q**uery **L**anguage.
 It is a compiled ***(Read the important tip block down there !)*** language as well as a case-sensitive **where uppercase and  lowercase matters**.
 The compiler (**MmQLC**) is a custom and a very simple compiler.
 Techniques like Tokenization and Parsing are used by this custom compiler.
 > [!IMPORTANT]
 > **Avoid Confusion Here**
+>
-> When we say compiled language, we are referring to a language that is processed into results, not in the traditional sense of compiling into machine code.
+> When we say compiled language, I am referring to a language that is processed into results, not in the traditional sense of compiling into machine code.
 You can think of MmQL as being evaluated, interpreted, or processed.

 ## What is MmQLC ?

 **MmQLC** stands for **M**athe**m**atical **Q**uery **L**anguage **C**ompiler.
 This compiler ***(Read the important tip block down there !)*** is used to generate answer files.
 > [!IMPORTANT]
 > **Avoid Confusion Here**
+>
-> By compiler, we mean an evaluator or processor, not a traditional language compiler like GCC, Clang, or MSVC.
+> By compiler, I mean an evaluator or processor, not a traditional language compiler like GCC, Clang, or MSVC.
 The MmQLC simply processes the queries and provides the results.

 **MmQL** is very lightweight and fast computing tool specifically designed for students that don't want to use bloated computational tools like **MapleSoft** , **MATLAB** or **Wolfram Mathematica** for calculations that are specific to the following types.
 - ***Real Numbers***